neur0n-7/portfolio/_posts/Individual/2025-11-04-anish-retrospective.md

 ### Pull Requests

 I have made 14 pull requests, 8 of which were to `Open-Coding-Society/pages`.
+Here is an image of my pull requests throughout CSSE 1:

 ![]({{site.baseurl}}/images/posts/anish-all-prs.png)

-### Comparison to Beginning of the Year
+# Comparison to Beginning of the Year

-- I have learned how to
+What have I learned?
+- How to write code in Jekyll sites, using things like Frontmatter
+- How to use Markdown and create Jupyter notebooks
+- How to use Git & GitHub to code collaboratively
+- How to use JavaScript, HTML, and CSS together
+- How to use Issues & Kanbans to organize ideas
+- **How to turn those ideas into *reality* 🔥**

-### Next steps
+# Next steps

-Work in Progress
+### What would I do if I had more time on the game?

+- Add animations to the Reaper.
+Currently, it is static as we didn't have the timeframe to implement animations and other cosmetic changes.
+- Add more player attacks + mechanisms
+- Sound effects instead of just music
+- Implement some of our scrapped ideas
+  - Melee attacks
+  - Player/boss healing
+- Implement local storage / logging in to save progress